 Customer feedback, both positive and negative, is invaluable to the club when implementing new policies and procedures.
 We ask that stakeholders occasionally take time out to notify us of their views/opinions as this forms an important part of our future planning and improves the service delivered to supporters.

 Lynsey Talbot is the principal customer services contact at Blackburn Rovers for questions, compliments, complaints or concerns.
-Lynsey is the Supporter Liaison/Events Manager and can be contacted as follows:
+Lynsey is the General Manager and can be contacted as follows:

 By post: Correspondence should be addressed to Lynsey at Blackburn Rovers FC, Ewood Park, Blackburn, BB2 4JF.